mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/projects/applications/platform-applications/application-requirements/index.md

 ---
 layout: layout.pug
-navigationTitle: Platform Application Configuration Requirements
+navigationTitle: Project Platform Application Configuration Requirements
-title: Platform Application Configuration Requirements
+title: Project Platform Application Configuration Requirements
 menuWeight: 40
-excerpt: Platform Application Descriptions and Resource Requirements
+excerpt: Project Platform Application Descriptions and Resource Requirements
 enterprise: false
 draft: true
 ---

-## Platform Application Requirements
+## Project Platform Application Requirements

 Platform applications require more resources than solely deploying or attaching clusters into a project.
 Your cluster must have sufficient resources when deploying or attaching to ensure that the applications are installed successfully.